aosabook/500lines/functionalDB/chapter.md

 This involves four steps:

-1. Transformation to internal representation: transform the query from its textual form into a data structure that is consumed by the query planner.
+1. Transformation to internal representation: Transform the query from its textual form into a data structure that is consumed by the query planner.
 2. Building a query plan: Determine an efficient _plan_ for yielding the results of the given query.
 In our case, a query plan is a function to be invoked.
 3. Executing the plan: Execute the plan and send its results to the next phase.
 4. Unification and reporting: Extract only the results that need to be reported and format them as specified.

-#### Phase 1 - Transformation
+#### Phase 1: Transformation

 In this phase, we transform the given query from a representation that is easy for the user to understand into a representation that can be consumed efficiently by the query planner.